Improve the Economy and Create Jobs:

 Help Arizona Businesses:

-Debbie has sponsored and supported legislation throughout her time in the legislature that improves education throughout the state.
+Debbie has sponsored and supported legislation throughout her time in the legislature that improves education throughout the state and has supported increases in education funding.

 Because of her hard work and dedication to improve education in Arizona, Debbie has received the “Golden Apple Award” from Parents for Education and has been named a “School Choice Champion”.